pyli0628/MPG/readme.md

-# Learn molecular representations from large-scale unlabeled molecules for drug discovery
+# An effective self-supervised framework for learning expressive molecular global representations to drug discovery

 This repository is the official implementation.